Higher returns to shareholders

 Much ink has been spilled on what makes a great CEO.
 Even more on what makes a great leader.
 When it comes to CEOs, however, above market returns to shareholders provide the yardstick that matters, and therefore, we must be judged by the performance of our clients.
 It is about process, but importantly, it is about results.

-The CEOs whom we have helped the boards select have produced an average annual return to shareholders of 9.6 percent during their tenures, compared with 5.
-3 percent for the S&P 500.
+The CEOs whom we have helped the boards select have produced an average CAGR in their shares of 8.8 percent during their tenures, compared with 3.8 percent for the S&P 500.

 That compares with private equity.
 In an analysis of 163 U.S. public pensions, reported in the Financial Times, the median return for the past 10 years from private equity was 8.6 per cent a year.

 Celectiv defines a company’s culture by how it creates value

 Cultures can best be described by how companies come to market, and thereby, by how they seek to create value.
 There is no wrong or right culture when defined this way.
 When adjusted for the economics and risks of industries, no culture has a monopoly on value creation.

 Cultures are merely different, and they value behaviors differently.
 Behaviors, particularly the behaviors that companies reward, define cultures.
 Some companies, like 3M, value external awareness and big ideas; others, like Toyota, value best practices and operational excellence.

 Some behaviors often used to describe culture do not differentiate between cultures, however, no matter how accurate they may seem.
 For example, all companies should value analytical prowess and integrity.
 Likewise, representing a company’s culture as “paternalistic” may describe how management treats employees, but it says little about how the company creates value.

 Celectiv has identified eight behaviors that do differentiate corporate cultures.